batcholi/Archean_wiki/src/xenoncode/computer.md

 ; This entry point is executed whenever a user clicks on the screen, given an xy coordinate in pixels.
 ; Multiple 'click' entry points may be defined in a single program and they will all be executed in the order they are defined.

+click_hold ($x:number, $y:number)
+; This entry point is executed continuously while a user holds the click on the screen, given an xy coordinate in pixels.
+; Useful for drag interactions or continuous input detection.
+; Multiple 'click_hold' entry points may be defined in a single program and they will all be executed in the order they are defined.

+scroll ($delta:number)
+; This entry point is executed whenever a user scrolls with the mouse wheel while aiming at the screen.
+; The $delta parameter indicates the scroll direction and amount (positive for scroll up, negative for scroll down).
+; Multiple 'scroll' entry points may be defined in a single program and they will all be executed in the order they are defined.

 shutdown
 ; This entry point is executed once when the computer is powered off or before it is rebooted (but NOT when it crashes).
 ; Multiple 'shutdown' entry points may be defined in a single program and they will all be executed in the order they are defined.